 The law does not apply to any of the following types of health related medical claims.
 Some plans not covered:

 - Self-insured employer plans

 - Vision or drug plans

 - Medical claims paid by auto or homeowners insurance

 To report a slow claim payment, send a written notice to the Kansas Insurance Department.
-The complaint checklist on the reverse side of this brochure tells you what information to include.
+The complaint checklist below tells you what information to include.
 You will be notified as soon as our Consumer Assistance Division begins to investigate the claim.
 You will also be notified of the results of the investigation.

 Submit complaint in writing.
 While no special form is required, it would help expedite the process to include the following information: